-Winter wood in most commercial varieties is designed less to transmit water and nutrients and more to resist wind and winter storms.
+Winter wood in most commercial varieties is designed to resist wind and winter storms.
 It is comprised of much smaller cells with thicker, stronger walls.

-Effective kigoroshi temporarily squashes the cells of summer wood in what is called elastic deformation, meaning the deformation is temporary so that the cells rebounds to near their original volume when the moisture content is increased depending on the nature of the wood and the elapsed time.
+Effective kigoroshi temporarily squashes the cells of summer wood in what is called “elastic deformation,” meaning the deformation is temporary so that the cells rebound to near their original volume when the pressure is removed, depending on the nature of the wood and the elapsed time.

-The cell walls of winter wood, on the other hand, instead of squashing and then rebounding, are often shattered by kigoroshi in many cases and will rebound little.
-This is called plastic deformation.
+The cell walls of winter wood, on the other hand, instead of squashing and then rebounding, are often shattered by kigoroshi and can rebound little.
+This permanent damage is due to “plastic deformation.”

 Now what happens when we wack an identical cube in-line with the layer of harder winter wood?
 Some of the winter wood cells are squashed elastically and will rebound.
 But the rebound will be less and some of deformation will be permanent.